SWIL-IITK/EPyT-C/README.md

 ### Examples

 We provide examples as Jupyter Notebooks.
-Please update the INP file path before running the notebooks.
+Please update the network INP file path to the network that you would like to use before running the notebooks.
+Make sure that the `epyt_c` package is installed in the environment that you are using to run the notebooks.

 ## Dependencies
 - EPyT